West Virginia Alternative Teacher Certification

 Troops to Teachers is another alternative teacher certification program.
 This option is available to military veterans and allows them to earn a teaching certificate while teaching full-time.
 Other benefits include career counseling, job placement support, and financial assistance.
 A three-year commitment to teach must be made, and participants need to complete an educator preparation program and Praxis assessments to be certified.

 Testing Requirements for West Virginia Alternative Certification

-Alternative route teacher certification in West Virginia requires candidates to pass the same exams as traditional-route educators: The Praxis Core Academic Skills for Educators (Praxis I), the Praxis Principles of Learning and Teaching (PLT), and the appropriate content assessments for each endorsement area.
+Alternative route teacher certification in West Virginia requires candidates to pass the same exams as traditional-route educators: The Praxis Core Academic Skills for Educators, the Praxis Principles of Learning and Teaching (PLT), and the appropriate content assessments for each endorsement area.
 Candidates may receive additional time to complete these requirements based on the route to licensure followed.
 Refer to the West Virginia Department of Education for additional information.